With many new contributors, the boys will be looking to bounce back from a 6-11 campaign last fall.

 The post-Manning era has officially begun for the Whitman-Hanson Regional High boys’ golf team.

 For the first time in eight years, there isn’t a Manning brother on the roster.
-Yup, it still feels a little strange for ninth-year W-H head coach Brian Dempsey.
+Yup, it still feels a little strange for eighth-year W-H head coach Brian Dempsey.
 First there was Cole (2012-15) and Cam (2012-14) and then the last one to graduate this past June, Owen.
 A two-year captain and two-year Patriot League All-Star, Owen leaves an immense void on and off the course.

 “Owen, along with the entire Manning family, will never fully be able to be replaced,” Dempsey said.
 “What they did for the program and their teammates is something that I recognize as something special.
 But as we do each year, we move forward and get excited for the guys we have in front of us.”